-The below diagram illustrates the four-stage cycle of emotions that people are likely to experience after being impacted by an emergency.
-This process is indicative only.
-It should not be read as a sequential process, but as a guide to help anticipate predictable challenges in the recovery stage.
+This process is indicative only and it should not be read as a sequential process, but as a guide to help anticipate predictable challenges in the recovery stage.

 It is important that all recovery communications are mindful of the cycle detailed above.
 By understanding this, recovery communications can be carefully tailored for the community as they move through each phase.